-2015 Executive Compensation Highlights
+2018 Executive Compensation Highlights

-The following key compensation actions were taken with respect to our named executive officers for 2015:
+The following key compensation actions were taken by our compensation committee with respect to our named executive officers for 2018:

-- Base Salaries Adjusted annual base salaries in amounts ranging from 3.7% to 6.2%, including a base salary adjustment of 4.5% for our CEO; - Target Annual Cash Bonus Opportunities Maintained target annual cash bonus opportunities (as a percentage of base salary) at 2014 levels; - Annual Cash Bonuses Based on our achievement of 98.8% of our corporate goals, annual cash bonuses ranged from 98.8% to 123.5% of their target annual cash bonus opportunities, including an annual cash bonus of \$570,411 for our CEO; and - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of stock options and restricted stock unit awards, which may be settled in shares of our common stock ("RSUs"), in amounts ranging from 96,204 shares to 221,400 shares in the aggregate, including a stock option and an RSU granted to our CEO in the aggregate amount of 221,400 shares.
+- Base Salaries Adjusted annual base salaries in amounts ranging from 4.0% to 7.4%, including a base salary adjustment of 4.2% for our CEO; - Target Annual Cash Bonus Opportunities Maintained target annual cash bonus opportunities (as a percentage of base salary) at their 2017 levels; - Annual Cash Bonuses Based on our achievement of 129.2% of our corporate goals (upon which the CEO bonus was based) and individual goal achievement (a factor for our other named executive officers), paid annual cash bonuses in amounts ranging from 125.0% to 131.7% of their target annual cash bonus opportunities, including an annual cash bonus based on the 129.2% achievement level for our CEO; and - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of both stock options and restricted stock unit awards which may be settled in shares of our common stock ("RSUs"), in amounts ranging from 66,000 shares to 180,000 shares in the aggregate, including a stock option and an RSU granted to our CEO in the aggregate amount of 180,000 shares.

-2015 Company Achievements
+2018 Company Achievements

-Consistent with our compensation philosophy objectives, the compensation committee considered Company performance in 2015 when setting compensation for the year.
-In 2015, we continued to advance our key programs significantly, and to make advancements across multiple platforms and programs, including hypoxia inducible factor ("HIF")/anemia, idiopathic pulmonary fibrosis, pancreatic cancer, and Duchenne muscular dystrophy ("DMD").
-Our roxadustat Phase 3 development program remained on track, with regulatory submissions expected in 2016 for China and 2018 for the United States.
-Our key financial and operational results were as follows:
+Consistent with our compensation philosophy and objectives, our compensation committee considered Company performance in 2018 when setting compensation for the year.
+In 2018, we continued to advance our key programs significantly and to make advancements across multiple platforms and programs, including hypoxia-inducible factor ("HIF")/anemia, idiopathic pulmonary fibrosis ("IPF"), and pancreatic cancer.

+Our key operational results were as follows: